 The school values achievement across all areas of the curriculum and school life through its weekly celebration assembly.

-The head teacher has ensured that RE is a core subject and in 2017 we are backing our judgement not only as an outstanding RE school but leading by example to support other schools as one of Gloucestershire’s RE Hubs.
-This is being driven by the leadership team and led by the Assistant Headteacher Mr Pike.
+The head teacher has ensured that RE is a core subject and from 2017 as an outstanding RE school we lead by example to support other schools as one of Gloucestershire’s RE Hubs.
+This is driven by the leadership team and led by the deputy head teacher Mr Pike., who also in 2018 became a Hub Leader mentor.

 Learners speak positively about their achievements, their personal strengths and the way the school affirms them through regular performances, involvement in worship and pupil surveys.